Digits88/Adaptive-Images-for-WordPress/readme.markdown

 Dependencies
 ------------
-* Browser with Javascript enabled and exepting Cookies JavaScript is needed for detecting the screens height and width.
-A Cookie is needed for temporarily storing the screens height and width and making this data aviable in the adaptive-images script.
+* Browser with Javascript and Cookies enabled.
+  JavaScript is needed for detecting the screens height and width.
+A Cookie is needed for temporarily storing the screens width and pixel density and making this data aviable in the adaptive-images script.
 There will be a fallback serving fix defined image sizes if Javascript and/or Cookies are disabled.